linuxhw/hw-probe/README.md

 HW PROBE 1.4
 ============

-Hardware Probe Tool (HW Probe) — a tool to probe for hardware, check its operability and upload result to the Linux hardware database: https://linux-hardware.org
+Hardware Probe Tool (HW Probe) — a tool to probe for hardware, check its operability and upload result to the Linux Hardware Database: https://linux-hardware.org

 Contents
 --------